 - Add some beans.
-I generally heat up a can of drained and rinsed red beans, but you could also top these bowls with black beans or chickpeas.
+I generally heat up a can of drained and rinsed red beans, but you could also top these bowls with instant pot black beans or instant pot chickpeas.
 You could even add some sliced chicken.

-- Pile on the toppings – Tomatoes, olives, avocado, salsa, cheese, cilantro, sesame seeds.
+- Pile on the toppings – Tomatoes, olives, avocado, jalapeno sesame salsa, cheese, cilantro, sesame seeds.

 - Drizzle on the Yumm sauce to your liking.
 I like a lot of sauce on my bowl.

-I hope you love these Yumm Sauce Bowls as much as I do!
-If you do, I would appreciate it so much if you would give this recipe a star review!
+If you loved this cafe yumm bowl recipe I would appreciate it so much if you would leave a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.